kostamilorava/NodeJS-CSGO-Radar/README.md

 # <div align="center">Node.JS CSGO Radar</div>

-## · Info

-This project is updated, modified version of widely available projects that all are outdated.
+This project is updated version of widely available outdated projects.

 It's proof of concept that Node.JS can be used as tool for managing such tasks.